kishwarbd/kishwarbd.github.io/_pages/about.md

 For more information, please check out [Kishwar’s CV](https://kishwarbd.github.io/files/kishwar-cv.pdf).

 ## Latest News
+* [December 7, 2018] I will serve in the Program Committee for The Eighth International Conference on Communications, Computation, Networks and Technologies ([INNOV 2019](http://www.iaria.org/conferences2019/INNOV19.html)).

 * [November 15, 2018] I will serve as a reviewer at the ACM Transactions on Modeling and Computer Simulation ([ACM TOMACS](https://mc.manuscriptcentral.com/tomacs)).